michiruf/laravel-http-automock/README.md

 * Skip or retry specific responses, e.g. when a 429 error or rate limits occur.
 Maybe by using one of these approaches:
     * New `retryRequestsUntil` method
     * New `renewUntil` - Repeat renewing until the response contains sth.
-* Clear all auto mocks invoking the test command with option `--prune` or `--prune-automocks`
+* Clear all automocks invoking the test command with option `--prune` or `--prune-automocks`
-* Update all auto mocks invoking the test command with option `--update` or `--update-automocks`
+* Update all automocks invoking the test command with option `--update` or `--update-automocks`
 * Mocks that should be reused for all test methods should be definable.
 Maybe by specifying a scope for specific requests?
 * Only automock requests that are a real request